lehnertu/taros/README.md

 3) setting up a network of modules
 4) message printout over the USB serial connection

-Some example modules are implmented:
+Some example modules are implemented:
 1) a simulated GPS sensor
-2) a Blink module operating the on-board LED

 A makefile is provided which creates and uploads an executable onto a Teensy 4.1 microcontroller